HEALTHY COMMUNITY OR HARMFUL CULT? | Former Spiritual Cult Member Reveals the Red Flags

 Here’s some questions to determine if you are in a healthy community or harmful cult:

 Can you question the community norms or leader without any shaming, shunning or gaslighting?
 Are you required to be obedient, relinquish control or surrender yourself to a system or person?
 Are you free to come and go without any negative consequences?
 How are the people, who have previously left, spoken about?
 If it is derogatory then it is a red flag that you really should not ignore.
-Also, what do the people who have left say about the community?
+Also, what do the people who have already left say about the community?
 Do they believe it is a cult?
 I recommend you ask them why.

-During my fourteen years in the cult, I went from being blinded by the love and light, to doing mental gymnastics to explain away the darn-right wrong and culty stuff I started seeing.
+During my fourteen years in the cult, I went from being blinded by the love and light, to doing mental gymnastics to explain away all the darn-right wrong and culty stuff I started seeing.
 I also tried to change it from the inside, until it became clear that the leader was never going to let things change.

 Next Step